-If you are an active, outdoor individual, Malaysia offers many water sport opportunities for you.
-Scuba diving is popular on the islands off the East Coast of peninsular Malaysia, although the most famous dive site is Sipadan, just off the easternmost tip of Malaysian Borneo.
+If you are an active, outdoor individual, Malaysia offers many opportunities for you.
+For water lovers, scuba diving is popular on the islands off the east coast of peninsular Malaysia, although the most famous dive site is Sipadan, just off the easternmost tip of Malaysian Borneo.
 The diving season runs from April to September, and there are also numerous whitewater rafting opportunities available in Malaysia’s many national parks.

-There is also a plethora of world class golf courses, such as the Kuala Lumpur Golf & Country Club and the Mines Resort and Golf Club, both of which have hosted the PGA sanctioned CIMB Classic.
+There is also a plethora of world class golf courses, such as the Kuala Lumpur Golf & Country Club and the Mines Resort and Golf Club; both have hosted the PGA sanctioned CIMB Classic.

-Tours and expeditions are available, ranging from a few days to up to 2 weeks or longer.
-Depending on how adventurous you’re feeling, you can take a tour that keeps you within safe distance of your hotel, or go on a jungle trek with just yourself and a guide!
+Tours and expeditions are available, ranging from a few days up to two weeks or longer.
+Depending on how adventurous you’re feeling, you can take a tour that keeps you within safe distance of your hotel, or head out on a jungle trek with just yourself and a guide!
 Alternatively, you can escape from the tropical heat by heading up to the cooler highlands of West Malaysia or Mount Kinabalu.

-There is a fusion of cuisine throughout Malaysia with Indian, Chinese and Malay influences evident wherever you look.
-There are a whole host of regional specialities to be explored, with many towns and villages having their own signature dishes.
-And of course, for the less adventurous, there are an abundance of food courts located in shopping malls that provide both local delicacies as well the more recognisable franchised food chains such as Pizza Hut, KFC and McDonalds!
+Malaysia cuisine is fused with Indian, Chinese and Malay influences wherever you go.
+Malaysia offers an array of regional specialities to be explored; many towns and villages are famous for their signature dishes.
+For the less adventurous, an abundance of food courts can be found in shopping malls that provide both local delicacies as well the more recognisable franchised food chains such as Pizza Hut, KFC and McDonalds.

 (Image by: Wikimedia Commons)